Table of Contents

-Incident API Configuration
+Configuring the Incident API

-1. Generate a LinearB API Token
+- Generate a LinearB API Token.

 How to Use the Incident API

-Create a New Incident
+Creating a New Incident

 curl -X POST "https://public-api.linearb.io/api/v1/incidents" \